Top 10 Best Men’s Driving Shoes: The Definitive List

 Buckle up, because this is going to be a fun ride.
 I’ll tell you why: when you dip your toe into the pool of men’s driving shoes, you find out pretty quickly that it’s a biiiig pool.
 While shoes — just plain old shoes — have been around for centuries, driving shoes were created in the mid-20th century, so they’re a relatively young category.
-However, driving shoes for men — or driving mocassins, as they’re commonly called — are ubiquitous because they’re a super-solid fashion style that is practically essential for every dude’s shoe tree.
+However, driving shoes for men — or driving moccasins, as they’re commonly called — are ubiquitous because they’re a super-solid fashion style that is practically essential for every dude’s shoe tree.

-Driving Shoe History
+What Are Driving Shoes?
+A Quick History

 In 1963, the Italian Ministry of Industry and Trade gave Gianni Mostile a patent for his new creation, driving shoes.
 Sig.
 Mostile’s new company, called Car Shoe, created driving shoes for the very practical reason of helping race car drivers work the pedals.
 The new style of shoes were primarily defined by the nubbed sole: dozens of small rubber studs protruding from the outsole gave drivers more traction on the metal acceleration, brake and clutch (ABC) pedals.
-The heightened “feel” made it easier to perform the race car driver’s standard “heel-and-toe” technique of operating the pedals.
-Here’s a great video from Drive 61 on how to do the heel-and-toe technique.
+The heightened “foot feel” made it easier to perform the race car driver’s standard “heel-and-toe” technique of operating the pedals.

+Heel-and-toe isn’t something the everyday driver needs — if you’re using the technique, you’re probably not unaccustomed to seeing red flashing lights in the rearview (haha, insert smiley face here).
+But heel-and-toe is definitely used by race car drivers.
+In a nutshell, it’s a way of operating the ABC pedals simultaneously so the car’s engine doesn’t lose the all-important RPMs that keep that baby performing at peak.
+Park it here for a minute and take a look at this great video from Driver61.com on how to do the heel-and-toe technique.

+While I don’t use heel-and-toe, I have driven some very high performance cars (Porsches, Lamborghinis, to name a couple) where the driver could definitely benefit from a good driving shoe.
+Did you know that some of those super high-end cars are about as close to race cars as you can get while still being street legal?
+They all look great, but many of them are made for performance, not comfort.
+I didn’t realize this until I was wedged like a sardine into some of these amazing vehicles.

-Driving Shoe Evolution
+Driving Shoe Evolution: Functional and Fashionable

-Race car drivers today — both professionals and hobbyists — still use heel-and-toe, but men’s driving shoes had quickly evolved after their introduction to the more stylish side of things.
+Race car drivers today — both professionals and hobbyists — use heel-and-toe, but after men’s driving shoes were invented, they somewhat quickly evolved to the more stylish side of things.
 That’s evident with the almost simultaneous entry into the driving shoe industry of high-end luxury Italian shoemaker, Tod’s.
-Today, Tod’s still offers a wide range of driving shoes, like this grey suede men’s driving shoe.
-According to the Bata Shoe Museum in Toronto (yes, there’s really a shoe museum), the more nimble feel of driving shoes appealed to everyday consumers and, thus, became fashionable.
+Today, Tod’s still offers a wide range of driving shoes, like this blue suede men’s driving shoe (just one example out of many from Tod’s).
+And the company created by the inventor of the driving shoe, Car Shoe, is still making driving shoes.
+Most of them, like these nasty leopard numbers, are very fashionable and very expensive.
+According to the Bata Shoe Museum in Toronto (yes, there’s really a shoe museum in this world), the more nimble feel of driving shoes appealed to everyday consumers and, thus, became fashionable.
+Hence the huge number of shoe makers who, today, offer driving moccasins (again, same thing as driving shoes) for the discerning shopper.

 Driving Shoe Categories for Our Definitive List

 So the way we see it, you might have one of three approaches to men’s driving shoes.
-One, you’re looking for actual driving shoes because you race cars; two, you’re looking to tap into the driving shoe’s luxurious side; or, third, you’re looking for some cool kicks with an interesting pedigree.
-Whatever it is, we got ya covered, so gentlemen — and the ladies who are buying for their gentle-dudes — start your engines.
+One, you’re looking for actual driving shoes because you race cars; two, you’re looking to tap into the driving shoe’s fashionable side; or, third, you’re looking for some cool kicks with an interesting pedigree.
+Whatever it is, we got ya covered, so gentlemen — and those who are buying for their gentle-dudes — start your engines and take a drive through our Top 10 Best Men’s Driving Shoes: The Definitive List.

 1. Eastland Men’s Talladega Driving Style Loafer

-Note: UPDATE – This post was updated January 10, 2018.
-We removed a pair of Guccis — they’re beautiful, they’re great, and they’re tough to get in a variety of sizes — and a couple other brands.
-We’ve replaced them with better options!
-Vroom!